Courses in Theatre Arts

 Prerequisite: TH 221

-An introduction to technique and theory as it pertains to the development and exploration of the stage-speaking voice for clear and effective communication.
-Focus is on physical awareness, proper body alignment, tension/release, breath, vibration, the vocal channel and resonance.
-Special attention will be given to developing vocal sensitivity and power needed to meet the special vocal and physical demands of the actor.
+An introduction to technique and theory as it pertains to the development and exploration of the speaking voice for clear and effective communication.
+Focus is on physical awareness, tension/release, breath, vibration, and resonance.
+Special attention will be given to the anatomy of the vocal tract and an introduction to the International Phonetic Alphabet.

 Students will learn basic principles of on-camera presentation and creating an authentic character/personality.
 Emphasis is on commercial/industrial work, news presentation, and self-taping.